vlbeaudoin/vlbeaudoin/README.md

-### Victor Lacasse-Beaudoin <victor.lacassebeaudoin@gmail.com>
+J'écris des fichiers textes pour mon travail.

 _il/lui he/him_

-J'écris des fichiers textes pour mon travail.

 <!--
 **vlbeaudoin/vlbeaudoin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.